 The daily schedule at sober living homes is heavily influenced by the residents’ current stage of recovery.
 Some homes are highly structured, with strict schedules and consistent eating and meeting times.
 Other homes have more free time, and residents are more independent.

 In general, sober living homes cost as much as an average apartment.
 Depending on the city, neighborhood and services offered, rent can range from $300 to $2,000 per month.
 Some sober homes do not require residents to pay utility bills, but utilities may be rationed to avoid waste.

 Recovery residences are less expensive than living at a rehabilitation facility or detox center because fewer services are offered.
 But many sober homes require residents to attend support group meetings or participate in 12-step programs or outpatient treatment, which may be an additional cost for residents to consider.

 There are a variety of ways to pay rent at sober living homes.
 Most residents find a job to pay out of pocket or set up a payment plan with the home.
-Some homes accept private insurance, government funding or Medicaid.
+Some sober living homes are covered by private insurance, government funding or Medicaid.
 The amount of insurance coverage depends on the plan.
 Some residents also pay for sober housing through scholarships, loans or credit cards.